Skip advert

 Advertisement - Article continues below

 Because the Megane E-Tech is quite light for an electric car and because most of the weight is low within the car, there’s almost no body roll whatsoever.
-Its steering is pleasingly quick, if short of feel, and the rear suspension keeps the ride comfortable.
-Flicking between Eco, Comfort, Sport and Individual driving modes changes how the car feels, and you can choose what level of brake regeneration you want, but you can’t drive it just with one pedal as you can in a Nissan Leaf.
+Its steering is pleasingly quick, if short of feel, and the suspension keeps the ride comfortable.
+Flicking between Eco, Comfort, Sport and Individual driving modes changes how the car feels, and you can choose what level of brake regeneration you want, but you can’t drive it just with one pedal as you can in a Nissan Leaf – it slows quite sharply, but will still creep forwards instead of coming to a halt.

 Advertisement - Article continues below